The price is in the box, the cost in our motivation, the utility in the use we give it, the value in our appreciation.

-I am a firm believer that open source licenses are an irreversible trend, and that in a few years (if not already happening) they will take a good proportion of the market in most niches of the technological world, in a sustainable way (not it's happening).
-But that a software is free, does not imply that the hunger of humanity will end.
-The implementation, innovation, training and updating have a price that must be paid by someone; and in the end commercial software must exist to make tradable trends.
+I am a firm believer that open source licenses are an irreversible trend, and that within a few years (if it is not already happening) they will take a good proportion of the market in most niches of the technology world, in a sustainable way (that does not it's happening).
+But that software is free does not imply that the hunger of humanity will end.
+The implementation, innovation, training and updating have a price that must be paid by someone; and in the end trading software must exist to make trends marketable.

-When this morning I heard Greg Bentley's voice, how many millions of dollars have accumulated in 25 years with his software Microstation & family, I can have as a first thought a string of barbarities not suitable for this space.
-But when we realize that this is the price of those who innovate, on the second stone of others and in the company of many more, we end up recognizing that it is a reward for their effort, which did not make their 23 fellow students (among them me, or my father).
+When this morning I heard Greg Bentley's voice, how many millions of dollars have accumulated in 25 years with his Microstation & family software, I can have as a first thought a string of atrocities not suitable for this space.
+But when we realize that this is the price of those who innovate, on the second stone of others and in the company of many more, we end up recognizing that it is a reward for their effort, which was not done by their 23 university companions (including me, or my father).

-We are still likely to think that this merit is being taken away because many have consumed and perfected their tools.
-True, but also others have made their own profits, which by law of life would have achieved with any other software, to a greater or lesser extent but almost certainly with similar effort.
+It is still likely that we think that this credit is taken because many have consumed and perfected their tools.
+True, but others have also made their own earnings, which by law of life they would have achieved with any other software, to a greater or lesser extent but almost certainly with similar effort.

 So, if we are critical of software prices, their limitations to our demands, quality of service or even their crazy policies; We must also be aware that we could be eating thanks to its existence; Either in its use or with the competition.